VJWQ/LeetCode-note/method/DP/120-Triangle.md

 - Traversal
 - DC
 - DC with Memory: DP
   - From bottom to top.
-Add the smaller value at each step till reach the top (0, 0).
+Add the smaller value at each step till reach the top (0, 0)
+- DP: from bottom to top
+- DP: from top to bottom

 ### Python